admiremeforever/APIGuardian/READme.md

 Steps to test the application
-Requirements (JDK 17 & and any Suitale IDS and POSTMAN)
+Requirements (JDK 17 & and any Suitable IDS and POSTMAN)

 Step 1-> Run the application (it should run on 8080), and open Postman.